quintesse/PlayoVR/README.md

  - **id** : A positive non-zero number which has to be unique between other instances of this script

+## Licenses

+ - **Only the code in `Assets/Libraries/NetBase` and `Assets/Libraries/NetVRTK` is released under the MIT license**
+ - Any code in `Assets/Scripts` specifically marked in the header as released under the MIT license
+ - Other code libraries in `Assets/Libraries` all come with their own licenses
+ - Any binary resources are more or less there on a "fair use" basis, **don't trust that you can just copy and use them**

 ## Thanks

  - @thestonefox for VRTK